bixb922/crank-organ/doc-software/README.md

 Use ```compress_midi.py --help``` for help with the utility program.
 Input and output folder name need to be specified only once because they are kept in ```compress_midi.json``` in the current folder on the PC.

 There is an additional feature of compress_midi.py: it leaves a file named ```setlist_9.json```in the compressed file folder.
-This can be uploaded together with the MIDI files (with the same "upload to auto folder" operation in the file manager).
+This file can be uploaded together with the MIDI files with the same "upload to auto folder" operation in the file manager.
 Then recall the stored playlist in the Performance page and you will have a number 9 setlist of the last 4 weeks of modifications.
 This facilitates checking recent tunes.
 You need "multiple setlists" enabled in the General Configuration page to use this feature.

 ## SD card

-If the microcontroller has a SD (also called TF) card controller, please modify boot.py to mount at /sd, including the following lines:
+There are schematics of boards with SD card included here, and for the MicroPython support see here: https://docs.micropython.org/en/latest/library/machine.SDCard.html.
+You should add the commands to mount the SD card to ```boot.py```.

 ```
 import os
 import machine
 os.mount(machine.SDCard(), "/sd")
 ```

-It is quite easy to connect a SD card if desirable.
-There are schematics of boards with SD card included here, and for the MicroPython support see here: https://docs.micropython.org/en/latest/library/machine.SDCard.html.
-You should add the commands to mount the SD card to ```boot.py```.

 If the SD card is connected to a non-standard SPI port, other parameters will be necessary, search for  "micropython.org class sdcard" plus the documentation for ESP32-S3.

+The SD card needs a stock version of MicroPython, see [here](#development).

-The tunelib folder will then be at /sd/tunelib
+The tunelib folder will then be at ```/sd/tunelib```

 With the SD card, only about 500kb of free flash memory is necessary.
-The /tunelib folder on flash will serve as fallback should the SD card fail or come loose.
+The /tunelib folder on flash will serve as fallback should the SD card fail be not in its socket.

 ## Time zone
 When connected to a router or cell phone hot spot, the software uses NTP (Network Time Protocol) to acquire the UTC time.
 If internet is not reachable, current time is set when a page is loaded on the browser.